-Please bring all forms with you on the first day of ASN Program orientation.
-Keep a copy of ALL forms for your personal records!!
-Once the forms are turned in and placed into the student's permanent file, we will not be able to make copies of the materials.
+Students should keep a digital copy of all health records on a flash drive for their records and subsequently update them as they expire!
 In the event a form is not completed by the time required, the faculty as a whole will make a determination as to the students' continued acceptance in the ASN Program.
 Their decision will be final.

-- 3. Criminal Background Check (please refer to Mandatory Criminal Background Check Procedure in this handbook) (Pre-check) - 4.
-Hepatitis screen results and documentation or indication that the series is in progress or a signed statement of declination - 5.
+- 3. The LPN License is a requirement and must be maintained and unencumbered throughout the course of the Program for LPN-RN Bridge option students.
+Failure to maintain this document may result in dismissal from the Program. - 4.
+Criminal Background Check (please refer to Mandatory Criminal Background Check Procedure in this handbook) (PreCheck) - 5.
 Signed "State of Understanding Regarding Commission of a Felony" - 6.
 Personal Data Sheet - 7.
 Signed "Disciplinary Action Statement on All Forms of Academic Dishonesty" - 8.
-"Confidentiality Statement - 9.
+Signed "Confidentiality Statement" - 9.
 Signed "OSHA Training Document" - 10.
 Signed "Verification of Receipt of ASN Program Student Handbook" - 11.
 Signed "Student Authorization for Clinical Paperwork" - 12.
 Additional forms to be completed as applicable - a.
-Signed "Readmission Request Form"
+Signed "Phase II Competitive Readmission Application Form"

 Please note: SRTC cannot assume legal or financial responsibility for the actions of nursing students.
-SRTC has arranged for a group liability procedure for health care providers; this Procedure covers nursing students while they are engaged in clinical activities related to the student nurse role.
+SRTC has arranged for a group liability procedure for health care providers; this procedure covers nursing students while they are engaged in clinical activities related to the student nurse role.
 A copy of proof of Student Liability Insurance is kept on file at the college.